Winter has its share of problems related to the cold.

-Finally, please share these suggestions with your team to get the most out of your heavy vehicles during the cold season and avoid additional costs.
-You can also ask one of our vehicle rental and maintenance management consultants for information on our SOS24 roadside assistance program.
+Lastly, please share these recommendations with your team to get the most out of your heavy vehicles during the cold season and avoid extra costs.
+You can also ask one of our leasing and maintenance management advisers for information on our SOS24 roadside assistance program.

-You will find more details in the pdf file below to download.
+You will find more details in the PDF file below.